Artificial Intelligence Business Opportunities

 Some organizations have already identified the benefits that can be gained from Artificial Intelligence and Data Science, bringing in talented resources to enable them to build AI models and solutions.
-But more often than not, the business doesn’t understand the capabilities and huge potential of AI well enough, nor the investments that are required in tooling and people to make the benefits sustainable and long-term.
+But more often than not, the business doesn’t understand the capabilities, potential & Business Opportunities of Artificial Intelligence well enough, nor the investments that are required in tooling and people to make the benefits sustainable and long-term.
 This gap in understanding often leads to tactical exercises and proofs-of-concept that end up going nowhere.

 In this Article, Andrew Burgess (Strategic Adviser on AI – Founder and CEO of Greenhouse Intelligence) explains how the data scientists and the business executives can work together to maximize the value of AI.

-How do you talk AI to a business person?
+How do you talk Artificial Intelligence Business Opportunities to a business person?

 1. Explain AI in simple terms